-Presentation of Nonfinancial Assets
+Presentation of Nonfinancial Assets (continued)

-In September 2020, the FASB issued ASU 2020-07, Presentation and Disclosures by Not-For Profit Entities for Contributed Nonfinancial Assets (ASU 2020-07).

-ASU 2020-07 was issued to increase the transparency for measuring and reporting contributed nonfinancial assets.
-The new standard will be effective for The Tech as of July 1, 2021 and is to be applied on a retrospective basis for its adoption.
-Early adoption of the standard is permitted.
-The Tech is currently evaluating the effect ASU 2020-07 will have on its financial statements and related disclosures.

-ASU 2020-07 will require contributions from donors to be reported on the statement of financial position as:

-- Contributions of cash and financial assets - Contributions of nonfinancial assets

-Not-for-profit entities will be required to provide details as to the:

-- qualitative information about whether the contributed nonfinancial assets were either monetized or utilized during the reporting period - types of nonfinancial assets received that reconcile to the statement of activities - for each type of asset, the entity's accounting policy for monetizing the assets instead of utilizing the assets - a description of any donor-imposed restrictions on the assets - a description of the valuation techniques and inputs used to arrive at a fair value measurement for the donated assets, in accordance with Topic 820, at initial recognition - the principal market used to arrive at fair value measure if it is a market the donor has prohibited selling or using the contributed nonfinancial assets
+ASU 2020-07 will require contributions from donors to be reported on the statement of activities as either contributions of cash and financial assets or nonfinancial assets.
+Not-for-profit entities will be required to provide details as to the types of nonfinancial assets received, any donor-imposed restrictions on the assets, whether the contributed nonfinancial assets were either monetized or utilized during the reporting period, the entity's accounting policy for monetizing the assets instead of utilizing the assets, and a description of the valuation techniques and inputs used to arrive at a fair value measurement for the donated assets, in accordance with Topic 820, at initial recognition.